Ramsey R.U.F.C.: 2020/21 season

 The Isle of Man emerged from the covid lockdown in the middle of June 2020 and for 6 months life returned to normal(ish).
 With all ECC rugby cancelled due to either covid or the "Lancashire" problem, Ramsey entered into the IOM domestic comps.
-To try and mix it up a little, a few weeks of regional friendlies were held on a north–south/East/West basis with the dividing line seeing skipper Eddie Lord and the Kneale brothers all playing for the West.
+To try to mix it up a little, a few weeks of regional friendlies were held on a north–south/East/West basis with the dividing line seeing skipper Eddie Lord and the Kneale brothers all playing for the West.
 Once these games were dispatched, the proper comps started and Ramsey played in a five team league with Douglas 1, Douglas 2, Vagabonds 1 and Southern Nomads 1.
 The comp was won by Douglas 1 and the Ramsey highlight was beating the champions in the final game.
 The Blues played in a similar comp and after losing their first match, strung together a nine-game unbeaten run and only just missed out when they lost the deciding game against Vagas 2.
 Covid then struck again and a series of further lockdowns curtailed all further competition.

+2021/22 season

+With covid now becoming a bad memory, there was some optimism ahead of the 21/22 season.
+It didn't last!
+Douglas returned to ECC however at the lower levels there was still nothing.
+Vagabonds elected to remain in domestic competition and two new look comps were set up.
+The Ravenscroft Manx Trophy and the Bowl.
+The Reds played in the Trophy and the Mighty Blues in the Bowl.
+Games were played on a round robin home and away basis with the top tw0 in each league playing off in the Finals.
+Both teams made their respective finals and on 8th Jan 2022 The Reds beat Vagabonds 52-3 to take the Trophy and the Mighty Blues beat Vagabonds Hornets 45-25 to take the Bowl.

+Post Christmas a Ravenscroft Manx Cup and Plate competition got underway.
+This was played in the same format as the Trophy and Bowl and both Ramsey teams qualified for the finals which were held at the Mooragh on 14 May.
+The Reds faced Vagabonds in the Cup Final and won an epic game 36-31 after extra time.
+Dan Bonwick scored the winning try and the second ever Manx Cup win was secured.
+The Blues faced Emerging Nomads in the Plate final and lost 32-25.